ImtiazVision/Thought-Leaders-Qualities/Business_comprehension.md

 **Sales**: The sales staff cultivates client connections before attempting to sell them goods and services at a competitive price.
 This contributes to revenue generation.

 **IT**: IT, the information technology team, collects, stores, and shares all of the business-related data and information listed above.

+**HR**: Every department requires knowledgeable, motivated employees.
+The human resources team is responsible for hiring and keeping good personnel.